As case counts fall, WHO chief warns "COVID isn't finished"

 Omicron, which is more contagious than other variants but has generally brought less-severe disease, made up nearly 97% of all cases tallied by the international virus-tracking platform known as GISAID.
 Just over 3% were of the delta variant.

 In all, WHO reported more than 19 million new COVID-19 cases and just under 68,000 new deaths from Jan.
 31 to Feb.
-6. Experts say the figures are believed to greatly underestimate the real toll.
+6. Experts say the figures are believed to greatly underestimate the real toll from the pandemic.

 Case counts fell in each of WHO’s six regions except its eastern Mediterranean zone, which reported a 36% jump, notably with increases in Afghanistan, Iran and Jordan.

-In Europe, case counts fell 7% — led by substantial declines in Belgium, France, Italy and Spain — even as countries in Eastern Europe like Azerbaijan, Belarus and Russia posted increases in daily infections.
+In Europe, new infections fell 7% — led by substantial declines in Belgium, France, Italy and Spain — even as countries in Eastern Europe like Azerbaijan, Belarus and Russia posted increases in daily infections.
 In the Americas, case counts fell 36%, with the United States — still the single most-affected country — reporting 1.87 million new cases, down 50% from the previous week.

 Vaccines appeared to be most effective to prevent severe disease from omicron.
 The agency said booster doses increased estimates of vaccine effectiveness to over 75% for all vaccines for which data are available, though the rates declined after three to six months after injection.

-Note: This story corrects that COVID-19 deaths rose 7% last week, not declined, and deletes an incorrect reference to new cases falling in Germany.